 For a treble tone pot you replace R13 and R14 with a 250k ohm audio pot.
 Connect where the two resistors were to the two outside terminals of the treble tone pot.
 The center terminal of the tone pot is connected to the white wire that runs to C18 (C18 is not visible in pic below).
 The white wire is connected to the volume pot so you can tap in there for a shorter wire run.

-For a mid tone pot you replace R16 with a 10k or 50k ohm pot.
-I couldn't find either in an audio mini-pot so I went with a 100k audio mini-pot.
+For a mid tone pot you replace R16 with a 25KA or 50KA ohm audio (log) pot.
+I couldn't find either in an audio mini-pot so I went with a 100k audio mini-pot but 25KA would be my recommendation.
 Connect where R16 was to the two outside terminals of the mid tone pot.
 The output side of R16 is connected to a red wire which runs to the volume pot--you can connect to the red wire at the volume pot to shorten the wire run.
 Connect C17 to the mid pot's pins 2 & 3.

 How to Wire 3 Tone Pots